1.800.557.2841

 What is Greece best known for?

-Stunning historic sites and monuments tied to Ancient Greek mythology capture the delight of travellers, whether seeking an up close look at Zeus’ Mount Olympus or the Parthenon built in honour of goddess Athena.
-Mythology continues to be relevant in modern day Greece, as its tales birthed democracy, shaped beliefs, and influenced culture.
+Stunning historic sites and monuments tied to Ancient Greek mythology capture the delight of travellers, whether seeking an up-close look at Zeus’ Mount Olympus, or the Parthenon built in honour of goddess Athena.
+Mythology continues to be relevant in modern-day Greece, as its tales birthed democracy, shaped western beliefs, and influenced global culture.

-The Cyclades Islands with their iconic whitewashed houses, set above the glistening Aegean Sea are on the bucket list of many globetrotters.
-It can be hard to decide which one to visit, as each has their own personality, but rest assured you’ll consistently find enchanting streets to wander, great beaches, and unique cultural experiences.
+The Cyclades Islands with their iconic whitewashed houses, set above the glistening Aegean Sea, are on the bucket list of many globetrotters when on a Greece vacation.
+It can be hard to decide which one to visit, as each has its own personality, but rest assured you’ll consistently find enchanting streets to wander, great beaches, and unique cultural experiences.

 What are some Greek traditions?

 With roots in Ancient Greece, lively Greek dancing, also known as horos, can be found at nearly every celebration, also at restaurants and social gatherings.
-There are thousands of Greek dances, but one of the most famous ones is the Syrtaki.
-You will dance to traditional Greek music that starts off slow, and gets faster, and faster, while in a circle linking arms with one another.
-Don’t hesitate to join in, your willingness to participate will be admired!
+There are thousands of Greek dances, but one of the most famous is the Syrtaki.
+You will dance to traditional Greek music that starts off slow, and gets faster and faster, while in a circle linking arms with one another.
+Don’t hesitate to join in; locals will appreciate that you’re willing to participate!

-In Greece, coffee is a tradition and part of culture.
-The coffee is traditionally prepared in a briki, and known to be thick with a strong bold flavour.
+On trips to Greece, you’ll find that coffee is a tradition and part of the culture.
+The coffee is prepared in a briki, and known to be thick with a strong, bold flavour.
 Meeting up at a coffee shop will involve sitting with friends and chatting for hours.

 The largest national celebrations happen during Easter week, filled with rich traditions that reflect Greece’s cultural and religious identity.
 Families will travel to their home villages to spend time together and celebrate with carnivals, big feasts, and at church.